-- On April 25, 2001, we issued 26,821 common units (valued at approximately \$1,000,000 at the time of the issuance) to owners of interests in real estate property being contributed to BPLP, all of whom were "accredited investors," but we elected not to rely on the Regulation D safe harbor under Section 4(2) of the Securities Act. - On December 11, 2000, we acquired the Plaza at Almaden in San Jose, California for consideration that included the issuance of 650,876 Series Z Preferred units (valued at approximately \$24,245,133 at the time of the acquisition) to owners of interests in the real estate property being contributed to BPLP, all of whom were "accredited investors," but we elected not to rely on the Regulation D safe harbor under Section 4(2) of the Securities Act. - On November 2, 2000 and October 31, 2000 Boston Properties, Inc. issued 17,110,000 shares of its common stock in an underwritten public offering.
+- On February 15, 2002, we issued 18,445.78 common units (valued at approximately \$674,562.17 at the time of issuance) as additional consideration to prior contributors of real estate property, all of whom were "accredited investors." - On May 8, 2001, we issued 77,276 common units (valued at approximately \$3,000,000 at the time of issuance) as additional consideration to prior contributors of real estate property, all of whom were "accredited investors." - On April 25, 2001, we issued 26,821 common units (valued at approximately \$1,000,000 at the time of the issuance) to owners of interests in real estate property being contributed to BPLP, all of whom were "accredited investors." - On December 11, 2000, we acquired the Plaza at Almaden in San Jose, California for consideration that included the issuance of 650,876 Series Z Preferred units (valued at approximately \$24,245,133 at the time of the acquisition) to owners of interests in the real estate property being contributed to BPLP, all of whom were "accredited investors." - On November 2, 2000 and October 31, 2000 Boston Properties, Inc. issued 17,110,000 shares of its common stock in an underwritten public offering.
 Boston Properties, Inc. has contributed the proceeds (valued at approximately \$634,139,375 at the time of issuance) to us in consideration for an aggregate of 17,110,000 common units, as required under our partnership agreement. - On August 22, 2000, Boston Properties, Inc. acquired the interest held by The Prudential Insurance Company of America in the development parcels at the Prudential Center in Boston, Massachusetts for consideration that included 439,059 shares of its common stock.
-Boston Properties, Inc. has contributed the development parcels (valued at approximately \$18,160,055 at the time of the acquisition) to us in consideration of an aggregate of 439,059 common units, as required under our partnership agreement. - On June 19, 2000, we acquired land in Chelmsford, Massachusetts for consideration that included the issuance of 82,215 common units (valued at approximately \$3,000,000 at the time of the acquisition) to owners of interests in real estate property being contributed to BPLP, all of whom were "accredited investors," but we elected not to rely on the Regulation D safe harbor under Section 4(2) of the Securities Act. - On March 1, 2000, we acquired three office buildings at Carnegie Center for consideration that included the issuance of 577,817 common units (valued at approximately \$17,466,858.99 at the time of the acquisition) to owners of interests in real estate property being contributed to BPLP, all of whom were "accredited investors," but we elected not to rely on the Regulation D safe harbor under Section 4(2) of the Securities Act.

-- From time to time, limited partners of BPLP who hold Series One preferred units convert their Series One preferred units into common units at the conversion price of \$38.25 per common unit (equivalent to 0.88889 common units per Series One preferred unit) established upon the original issuance of the Series One preferred units.
-As of February 1, 2003, BPLP had issued 109,457 common units in exchange for 123,147 Series One preferred units, with no cash proceeds being received by BPLP.
-The conversion of preferred units into common units was exempt from the registration requirements of the Securities Act under Section 3(a)(9). - From time to time, limited partners of BPLP present their common units for redemption and Boston Properties, Inc., our general partner, elects to acquire the common units for shares of common stock, rather than allowing us to redeem such units for cash.
+Boston Properties, Inc. has contributed the development parcels (valued at approximately \$18,160,055 at the time of the acquisition) to us in consideration of an aggregate of 439,059 common units, as required under our partnership agreement. - On June 19, 2000, we acquired land in Chelmsford, Massachusetts for consideration that included the issuance of 82,215 common units (valued at approximately \$3,000,000 at the time of the acquisition) to owners of interests in real estate property being contributed to BPLP, all of whom were "accredited investors." - On March 1, 2000, we acquired three office buildings at Carnegie Center for consideration that included the issuance of 577,817 common units (valued at approximately \$17,466,858.99 at the time of the acquisition) to owners of interests in real estate property being contributed to BPLP, all of whom were "accredited investors." - From time to time, limited partners of BPLP who hold Series One preferred units convert their Series One preferred units into common units at the conversion price of \$38.25 per common unit (equivalent to 0.88889 common units per Series One preferred unit) established upon the original issuance of the Series One preferred units.
+As of February 1, 2003, BPLP had issued 109,457 common units in exchange for 123,147 Series One preferred units, with no cash proceeds being received by BPLP. - From time to time, limited partners of BPLP present their common units for redemption and Boston Properties, Inc., our general partner, elects to acquire the common units for shares of common stock, rather than for cash.
 As of February 1, 2003, Boston Properties, Inc. had issued 8,589,778 shares of common stock and had acquired 8,589,778 common units in connection with these redemptions, with no cash proceeds being received by BPLP.
-This redemption procedure is contemplated by our partnership agreement. - From time to time, Boston Properties, Inc. has issued an aggregate of 40,583.6324 shares of its common stock pursuant to its 1997 Non-Qualified Employee Stock Purchase Plan.
-Boston Properties, Inc. has contributed the proceeds (approximately \$1.24 million) of these sales to BPLP in consideration of an aggregate of 40,583.6324 units, as required under our partnership agreement.